 Faced with a more competitive teammate and a worse car that the team struggled to understand, Hamilton’s early season results were mixed.
-Much has been made of him doing more than is fair share of set-up experimentation in the early season, and it’s true that mid-season on wards he was typically the faster Mercedes driver.
+Much has been made of him doing more than is fair share of set-up experimentation in the early season.
+Regardless of the reasons, from mid-season onwards he was typically the faster Mercedes driver.

-Although failing to achieve either a pole or a win (unlike his teammate), Hamilton can hold his head high, and the expectation is surely that both he and Mercedes will rebound next year.
-His season is considered to be below average (remember an average Hamilton here is calibrated at 100%), but it’s a tantamount to his quality that even this is easily enough for a top 6 ranking.
+Although failing to achieve either a pole or a win (unlike his teammate), Hamilton can hold his head high.
+The expectation is surely that both he and Mercedes will rebound next year.
+His season is considered to be below average (remember an average Hamilton here is calibrated at 100%), but it’s a show of his quality that even this is easily enough for a top 6 ranking.

 5) Carlos Sainz, 102% (⬇2)

 An unusually inconsistent year from Sainz, whose rating swung wildly due to a combination of DNFs, mishaps and beautiful drives.
-An early season slump (clearly seen on his rating below) lead to rumours of an immanent sacking, but within just a few weeks he’d completely turned thing around.
-Strong drives in Monaco and Silverstone (his first win) also showed a driver capable of leading a team and using his head.
-Whilst Sainz wasn’t quite able to keep pace with Leclerc across the year, that is a very high bar for any driver and the model is impressed with his level overall.
+An early season slump (clearly seen on his rating below) lead to rumours of an immanent sacking.
+However, within just a few weeks he’d completely turned thing around.
+Strong drives in Monaco and Silverstone (his first win) showed a driver capable of leading a team and using his head.
+Sainz wasn’t quite able to keep pace with Leclerc across the year.
+However, that is a very high bar for any driver and the model is impressed with his level overall.

 4) George Russell, 107% (⬆3)

 Before the start of the season I ran a twitter poll on the McLaren driver line-up.
-Whilst some thought it would be close between he Mercedes divers, not one person was confident that Russell would be ahead come the end of the season.
-Regardless of the circumstances, it was an extremely impressive season from the young Brit, and when it mattered most it was him that grabbed the win and 2 poles.
+Whilst some thought it would be close between the Mercedes divers, no-one was confident that Russell would be ahead.
+Regardless of the circumstances, it was an extremely impressive season from the young Brit.
+When it mattered most it was him that grabbed the win and 2 poles.
 A few blunders in wheel-to-wheel combat were the only negatives, as Russell surely answered any questions of why he was being given the opportunity to drive at Mercedes.

 3) Charles Leclerc, 120% (⬆2)

 After the opening 3 rounds of the championship, Leclerc looked odds on for the title.
 Whilst his championship campaign unraveled pretty quickly, he maintained an edge over his teammate and was still performing at a very high level across the year.
-Nine poles showed his searing one lap pace was as good as ever, and a run of 5 consecutive podiums towards the end of the season showed that he (and Ferrari) could be consistent at times.
+Nine poles showed his searing one lap pace was as good as ever.
+Meanwhile a run of 5 consecutive podiums towards the end of the season showed that he (and Ferrari) could show consistency.

 Criticism came from some painful driver errors in Imola and France, as well as some hesitation when questioning team strategy (particularly when compared to Sainz).
 However, it’s questionable whether his reputation for cracking under pressure is justified.
-His early season battles with Verstappen in Bahrain and Saudi Arabia showed he could race, and it’s a tantalising view of what the whole season could have been had Ferrari managed to keep pace with Red Bull.
+His early season battles with Verstappen in Bahrain and Saudi Arabia showed he could race.
+It also provided a tantalising view of what the whole season could have been had Ferrari managed to keep pace with Red Bull.